PengXuanyao/PengXuanyao/README.md

 - ⚡ Fun fact: ...
 -->

-## About me
+## About me 😉

 I'm now a senior student at xjtu, majoring Automation.
-And I'm struggling with the Final Year Project.
+I'm badly interested in hardware toys, like microcontroller and FPGA.
+And I'm struggling with the Final Year Project now, wish me good luck.

+## Interests ✨

+- Hardware and Logical Design
+- Processor Design and Computer Architecture
+- Microcontroller Application
+- Embedded System Design

+## Hobby 😍

+- Guitar
+  - Play just for fun, and make noise unconsciously.
+- Running
+  - Not the
+- Maker
+- Reading